Engee documentation

 Description

-The Pulse Generator generates rectangular pulses at regular intervals.
-The block’s waveform parameters Amplitude, Pulse Width, Period, and Phase delay determine the output waveform.
+The Pulse Generator block generates rectangular pulses with regular intervals.
+The waveform parameters of block Amplitude, Period (secs) (Period (number of samples)), Pulse Width (% of period) (Pulse Width (number of samples)), and Phase Delay (secs) (Phase Delay (number of samples)) determine the output waveform.
 The following diagram shows how each parameter affects the waveform.

 pulse generator parameter effects

-The unit can operate in two modes defined by the Pulse type parameter:
+The unit can operate in two modes defined by the parameters Pulse type:

-• The mode based on calculation steps (Sample-Based).
+• Mode based on calculation steps (Sample based).

-In Simulation Time-Based mode, Engee calculates the block output value only when the output actually changes.
+In simulation time based mode, Engee calculates the block output value only when the output actually changes.
 This approach results in fewer calculations.
-To enable this mode, set the Pulse type parameter to Time based.
+To enable this mode, set the Pulse type parameters to Time based.

 The block does not support a configuration that results in a constant output signal.
-Engee returns an error if the Pulse Width and Period parameters satisfy either of these conditions:
+Engee returns an error if the parameters Pulse Width (% of period) and Period (secs) satisfy either of these conditions:

-The Pulse Generator block in the * Time based Simulation Time mode is discrete, although it does not have a *Sample time field.
-As Sample time, the block selects a value that will fit both the pulse width and the period an integer number of times at the same time, so as not to miss values.
-The formula is as follows:
+Unit Pulse Generator in the mode Time based и Use simulation time is discrete, although it does not have a field Sample time.
+As Sample time, the block selects a value that will fit simultaneously an integer number of times in both the pulse width and the period so that no values are missed, using the following formula:

-If the block is set to Time based External Signal mode, then all parameters except Amplitude must be multiples of the Sample time coming to the block input to also not miss values.
+If the block is set to Time based и Use external signal, then all parameters except Amplitude must be multiples of the block input Sample time, so that the values are also not missing.

-If the block uses vector parameters, in addition to taking the greatest common divisor between the elemental parameters, it will also take the greatest divisor between the calculated values.
+If the block uses vector parameters, in addition to taking the greatest common divisor between the element parameters, it will also take the greatest divisor between the calculated values.

 Mode based on calculation steps

 In calculation step based mode, the block calculates its output parameters at fixed intervals set by the block parameters.
-To enable this mode, set the Pulse type parameter to Sample based.
+To enable this mode, set the Pulse type parameters to Sample based.

-In `Sample Based' mode, the block is always discrete.
+In the mode Sample based the block is always discrete.

 Ports